edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

 We would have to execute an iteration of the PANDAseq command for every pair of reads that need to be assembled.
 This could take a long time.
 So, we'll use a [shell script](https://github.com/edamame-course/2015-tutorials/blob/master/QIIME_files/Cen_pandaseq_merge.sh) to automate the task.
 You'll also need this [list](https://github.com/edamame-course/2015-tutorials/blob/master/QIIME_files/list2.txt) of file names.

-To automatically download the script and list onto the AMI, first navigate to the "subsampled_raw_sequence_set_FR" directory, and then use `curl` to get the raw files.
+To automatically download the script and list onto the AMI, first navigate to the "Fastq" directory, and then use `curl` to get the raw files.
 ```
 curl -O https://raw.githubusercontent.com/edamame-course/2015-tutorials/master/QIIME_files/list2.txt
 ```